oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 (C) Once the authorization server is determined an authorization grant is issued internally.
 This reflects to [Token exchange](#token-exchange) of this specification and can be seen as an "internal token exchange".

-(D) The issued authorization grant is used to perform an asseration at the authorization server of Domain B. This asseration happens between the authorization servers and authorization server A may be required to provide client authentication too while doing so.
+(D) The issued authorization grant is used to perform an assertion at the authorization server of Domain B. This assertion happens between the authorization servers and authorization server A may be required to provide client authentication too while doing so.

 (E) Authorization server of Domain B returns an access token to access the protected resource.